ivietcuong/Demo/README.md

 ## WPF
 <span/><img src="demo_wpf.png" width="50%" height="50%" />

 The application is built using a modular architecture.
-There are separate modules for JSON and XML, each implementing different logic—for example, retrieving data from XML or JSON sources, or using different implementations of the MathService to demonstrate flexibility.
+There are separate modules for JSON and XML, each implementing different logic — for example, retrieving data from XML or JSON sources, or using different implementations of the MathService to demonstrate flexibility.
 Each module also includes its own views.

 The main page of the application functions as a shell, into which all modules are integrated.
 This modular structure makes the application easy to extend and maintain.
 While Prism offers more advanced support for modularity, using Microsoft’s ServiceCollection also works quite well for this purpose.